mahch40/mahch40.github.io/_posts/2023-11-07-Post-Number-5.md

 </div>
 {% endraw %}
 <br>
-problem was I didn't want any moons or planets at the sky, so I said Delete moons! here is what my description looked so far:
+Problem was I didn't want any moons or planets at the sky, so I said Delete Moons!
+Here is what my description looked so far:
 <br>
-"There are two mountains at each side of the image and there is a man at the center who sees them faraway, and it is a bit foggy, it has a mysterious and deep theme like the man thinks about his future, world, etc. delete moons"
+"There are two mountains at each side of the image and there is a man at the center who sees them faraway, and it is a bit foggy, it has a mysterious and deep theme like the man thinks about his future, world, etc. Delete moons."
 Here is what I got:
 <br>
 <br>